 Each day of the year except national holidays comes with a Czech name (or names) to be celebrated.
 It is common practice to give flowers or some other gift like a box of chocolates on a person’s Name Day – you’ll notice many of the flower shops around town often list name days on a blackboard outside.

 The original list of names was from the Roman Catholic calendar of saints.
 For example, Saint Michael’s feast was held on September 29th; thus, this day was later dedicated to all Michals.
-Nowadays, Czechs are experimenting with more exotic names that are not in the calendar but the czech name days are still very popular.
+Nowadays, Czechs experiment with more exotic names that are not in the calendar, but the Czech name days are still very popular.

-The name day is commonly of less importance than birthday to Czech people and is celebrated just in some families.
-However the name day celebration can be held together with friends or co-workers of the same name and in this way it can grow in size and “importance”.
-The proportion of the population that celebrates name days is falling; the name day is nowadays more likely a reason to celebrate for the sake of celebrating, or for giving a present to somebody one loves.
+The name day is less important than a birthday to Czech people and is celebrated in some families.
+However, the name day celebration can be held together with friends or co-workers of the same name and in this way it can grow in size and “importance”.
+The proportion of the population that celebrates name days is falling; the name day is nowadays more likely to celebrate for the sake of celebrating or giving a present to somebody one loves.